-Email: sahilber@ufl.edu
+Email: kkcuddy@ufl.edu

 Expectations

 Each student is solely responsible for reading and following the instructions, guidelines and schedules in this syllabus.
 Not having read the information in this syllabus will not constitute an excuse for missing an assignment, exam, or other assessment.